 What is X-Linked Adrenoleukodystrophy?

-X-linked adrenoleukodystrophy (X-ALD) is a genetic condition that primarily affects the nervous system and adrenal glands.
-X-ALD is more common and more severe in males because of the way it is inherited.
+X-linked adrenoleukodystrophy (X-ALD), caused by harmful changes in the ABCD1 gene, is a genetic condition that primarily affects the nervous system and adrenal glands.
 Neurologic problems result from deterioration (demyelination) of the insulating covering (myelin) of the nerves in the brain and spinal cord.
 This causes a decline in intellectual and motor function and ultimately reduces lifespan.
-X-ALD is also associated with adrenal insufficiency which results in the decreased production of certain hormones causing abnormalities in blood pressure, heart rate and ability to have children.
+X-ALD is also associated with adrenal insufficiency, which results in the decreased production of certain hormones causing abnormalities in blood pressure, heart rate, and ability to have children.
+X-ALD is an X-linked disease.
+This means that the ABCD1 gene is on the X-chromosome.
+Individuals assigned male at birth have one copy of the X-chromosome, while individuals assigned female at birth have two copies.
+Because males only have one copy of the ABCD1 gene, a harmful change in the ABCD1 gene typically causes more severe symptoms in males.

 There are three major forms of X-ALD that occur in males: